productiser/WhoTFBoughtThis/readme.md

 ## 🧠 Want More?

 This is part of the [Pankstr](https://pankstr.com) automation vault.
-We help solo founders and side-hustlers automate their way out of corporate life.
+We help solo founders, SMBs and side-hustlers automate their way out of corporate life.
 Without selling their souls.
 Or their calendars.

----
+--
+📄 License

+This repository is shared for educational and preview purposes.

+All rights reserved unless purchased.
+- The base repo is covered by **Personal Use Only** license.

 > “Because following up manually is for people who enjoy burnout.”